vizdata-f21/project-1-the_outliers/README.md

 axis, and lines colored by ad characteristic.
 However, due to the number of ad categories it was difficult to discern the trends in popularity for each ad type and the graph appeared very crowded.
-We then decided to use an animated bar chart to show the changing prevalence of certain ad features over time.
+We then decided to use animated bar chart to show the changing prevalence of certain ad features over time.
 This animated plot was useful to see how certain ad characteristics changed from year to year.
-However, it was difficult to compare trends over the entire time frame (i.e. trends in 2000 Super Bowl commercials versus 2020 Super Bowl commercials).
+After feedback, we decided to make this a racing bar chart in which the categories changed positions based on their prevalence.
+However, in both cases it was difficult to compare trends over the entire time frame (i.e. trends in 2000 Super Bowl commercials versus 2020 Super Bowl commercials).
 For this reason we have included an additional plot which captures 5 frames of the animated